All Episodes

 Wake up, Richard.

-We're little, furry, insignificant animals living near a rather normal star amongst billions.
+We're little furry, insignificant animals living near a rather normal star amongst billions.

-How's that for a data point from Dan in Van Nuys?
+How's that for a data point?

-Sorry, Dan.
+Hurry, Dan.

 You know, this is an interesting philosophical juncture.